(Last updated on February 21st, 2022)

 For ease of workflow, the user can switch between personas Designer, Pixel, and Export.
 Designer lets the user design vector shapes and tools.

 The Pixel persona allows you to create raster shapes and tools, and Export gives you the perfect layout to export your final image.
+With all these functions only a slight learning curve, we only took off half a point.

 In comparison, Illustrator doesn’t guide you as much through the design process.
 While Illustrator does provide custom workspaces and very useful default ones, the number of buttons and options can be daunting.
+This is why we had to take off a point.

 Adobe Illustrator has been around for decades in comparison with its newer competitor, Affinity Designer.